jamesheald/COIN/README.md

 #### Group average data

 To calculate the negative log-likelihood for group average data, create an array of objects (one per participant).
-Define the model parameters, paradigm and adaptation data using the appropriate [properties](#properties).
-The adaptation data should be in vector form with one element per trial (use NaN on trials where adaptation was not measured).
-It is assumed that there are an equal number of adaptation data points per participant (the *i*-th average adaptation data point is the average *i*-th adaptation data point across participants).
+For each object, define the model parameters, paradigm and adaptation data via the appropriate [properties](#properties):
 ```
 for p = 1:P % loop over participants